 Stalkers are common characters you see in many TV shows and movies.
 However, their depictions on-screen can be far from the truth.
 Fictional stalkers make good entertainment, but real ones make you feel uncomfortable and unsafe – especially when they won’t stop harassing their targets.

-When dealing with a stalker, don’t take matters into your own hands or you’ll risk getting yourself hurt, or worse, do exactly what they wants.
+When dealing with a stalker, don’t take matters into your own hands or you’ll risk getting yourself hurt, or worse, do exactly what they want.
 In the interests of your own safety, it’s best to hire a private investigator so the stalker can be identified and brought to justice.

 Although you can’t face a stalker alone, you can try to see things from their perspective to make yourself more aware.
 By understanding their motives and methods, you’re able to spot them earlier and contact the property authorities much sooner.